gdiasdasilva/django-cleanfiles/README.md

 To execute this command you have to insert a **path** (relative or absolute) after the command as an argument that represents the destination folder.

-For example `./manage.py cleanfiles filestodelete` will create a folder (if it doesn't exists yet) named "filestodelete" in the project's root directory.
+For example `./manage.py cleanfiles filestodelete` will create a folder (if it doesn't exist yet) named "filestodelete" in the project's root directory.
 After that, all unused files will be moved into there.